13 Gold Medal-Worthy Olympic Stories

 Things started to come apart, however, when gymnast Shun Fujimoto felt something pop in his leg during the floor exercise.
 He knew he'd broken his kneecap, but hesitated to tell his coaches for fear of being pulled from competition.
 Knowing that his team needed every tenth of a point to win, Fujimoto decided to downplay the injury.
 He dusted himself off and hopped on the pommel horse, scoring a 9.5 despite the searing pain in his knee.
 Fujimoto later credited his injury with helping him to focus, because he knew the slightest error could have caused permanent damage.
 "I was completely occupied by the thought that I could not afford to make any mistakes," he said.

 Following the pommel horse was Fujimoto's strongest event—the rings.
 For his dismount, he flew through the air in a triple-somersault and made a near-perfect landing with clenched teeth and tears in his eyes.
 The judges awarded him a 9.7, a personal best.
-After sticking the landing, Fujimoto collapsed from pain.
+After sticking the landing, Fujimoto collapsed in pain.
 Even then, he only withdrew from the competition after doctors told him he would risk permanent disability by continuing.
 Fujimoto's teammates rallied around their friend's gutsy performance and edged out the Soviets for the gold.

 Before Cassius Clay became Muhammad Ali, he was a cocky 18-year-old boxer at the 1960 Games in Rome.
 His masterful performance in the ring won him the gold, but his friendliness and chatty demeanor won him the hearts of journalists.
 Hoping to capitalize on Clay's loose tongue, the Soviet press tried to bait him into talking trash about America.
 One Soviet reporter asked him how he felt about being barred from certain restaurants back home, and Clay quickly responded, "Russian, we got qualified men working on that problem.
 We got the biggest and the prettiest cars.
 We get all the food we can eat.
 America is the greatest country in the world."